Google Duo audio calling now available worldwide

 Thankfully, Google has been trying to pare things down a bit, by closing Google Talk and killing a failed social experiment called Spaces.

 Duo, meanwhile, has not achieved much traction.
 The app is today is ranked only #225 Overall on Google Play, and #641 on iOS, according to App Annie.
+The app has seen around 27 million downloads in total since launch, with India accounting for 32 percent, according to data from Sensor Tower.
+This figure doesn’t count direct APK downloads or pre-installs, however.

 0